azure-adventure-day/aad-team/setup-infra-gameengine.md

-# Infrastructure Setup
+# Infrastructure Setup (READ CAREFULLY)

-First you have to create requried Azure resources for your team.
-To make things easy we created a **deploy-team.sh** script for you.
-Find below instructions how you run it.
+First you have to create required Azure resources for your team.<br/>
+To make things easy we created a **deploy-team.sh** script for you - it is using [Terraform](https://www.terraform.io/intro/index.html) underneath.

-Besides the infra used for the hackathon ((AKS clusters, AppInsights, KeyVaults etc) the script also creates a storage account for TF state, found in RG state<teamname><location>.
+Find below instructions how to...
+1. provision all needed **Azure services**
+2. deploy the **Gamebot**
+3. deploy and configure the **GameEngine**
+4. **Test** it manually
+5. Register your **game endpoint**

+Sincerely, your *World Game Federation*!

 > Hint: The resources created may be edited by the hackteams according to requirements throughout the day.

-## Here's what you do (READ CAREFULLY)
+## Azure CloudShell vs. GitHub Repository
+If you like, you can [import this repository](https://docs.github.com/en/github/importing-your-projects-to-github/importing-a-repository-with-github-importer) into your own GitHub repository and work with it.<br/>
+**But** this requires advanced knowledge at all team members regarding GitHub, Azure CLI and kubectl and have already installed these tools locally.

+> Hint: Please import it and *not* clone/fork it - otherwise others teams can peek at you.

+**If you are not working already day-to-day with GitHub, Azure CLI and kubectl - please use Azure CloudShell!**

+### Azure CloudShell
+Azure CloudShell (http://shell.azure.com) enables you to clone this repository directly inside the shell and it gives you benefit that already all tools are preinstalled.

+**But to leverage this way, every team member needs to use the same Azure account!**

+## 1. Provision all needed Azure services
 1. Open CloudShell on http://shell.azure.com, if required create a storage account (only for cloud shell sessions) in your subscription and open Bash.
 (You could also do all of this on your machine but CloudShell is pretty handy.)

 2. Clone this repo in CloudShell.
 This command downloads the git repository to your machine.